l-gorka/Vue-Django-Time-Tracker/README.md

 <a name="general-info"/></a>
 # General info

-I created this project for educational purposes, to get familiar with some of the front-end technologies, practice establishing connection between backend and frontend.
+I created this project for educational purposes, to get familiar with some of the front-end technologies and practice establishing connection between backend and frontend.
 The time tracker app is one of my favorite productivity booster, so I decided to design one by myself.
-Dealing with time and date can become pretty tricky, so it was a really good programming exercise to me.
+Dealing with time and date can become pretty tricky, so it was a really good programming exercise for me.

 <a name="features"></a>